You are currently viewing Parenting an Adult Child With a Mental Illness

 Find Mental Health Treatment in Nashville, TN

 Arbor Wellness is a trusted provider of life-changing care for adults who have been struggling with anxiety, depression, bipolar disorder, and a wide range of other mental health concerns.
-At our mental health treatment center in Nashville, Tennessee, your daughter can receive quality clinical care and comprehensive, personalized support from a team of dedicated professionals.
+At our mental health treatment center in Nashville, Tennessee, your adult child can receive quality clinical care and comprehensive, personalized support from a team of dedicated professionals.